LYT-academic/serine-hydrolase-design/README.md

 ### Step 05: Copy substrate from design into AlphaFold2 model

-To prepare AlphaFold2 predictions for the ChemNet runscript, we need to add the substrate from the design model roughly into the active site.
+To prepare AlphaFold2 predictions for the PLACER runscript, we need to add the substrate from the design model roughly into the active site.
 Using the above AlphaFold2 scripts, the predictions should already be aligned onto the design model, making this simply a question of copying the substrate coordinates from one file to another.

 Inputs:
 (a) PDB file of design model containing substrate